-SABIC is 70 percent-owned by the Saudi Arabian government; 30 percent is publicly traded on the Saudi stock exchange, Tadawul, to local and global institutional investors.
-The company did not receive direct financial assistance from the government in 2018 https://www.sabic.com/en/investors/performance-financial-highlights/Annual-Reports
+In 2019, SABIC was 70 percent owned by the Public Investment Fund of Saudi Arabia; 30 percent publicly traded on the Saudi stock exchange, Tadawul, to local and global institutional investors.
+The company did not receive direct financial assistance from the government in 2019.